Keith Clark posted recently about loading CSS as early as possible, without the browser refusing to render until it finished. Like

 media="(min-width:500px)" on a smartphone, or

 media="do-not-download-this-means-you".
-This is because one could connect a printer, or rotate their phone, and all of a sudden
+This is because one could connect a printer, or rotate their phone, and suddenly

 @import statement with media queries can work here?
-That shouldn't trigger the preloader, and thus allow the browser to make intelligent fetching decisions, but if it were that simple, surely we'd be using it.)
+That shouldn’t trigger the preloader, thus allowing the browser to make intelligent fetching decisions, but if it were that simple, surely we’d be using it.)